tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## Project History

-This project was undertaken at a time when King County was experiencing both economic and population growth.^[Between 1985 and 2015, King County's population grew by 25% (1.4M to 2.1M) and it is expected to grow to 2.3M by 2031 [@king_county_2016_2016]] As with any growing region, the costs and benefits of this growth have not been experienced equally or equitably by the County's residents.
-The government of King County, in partnership with the Seattle Foundation, formed a partnership and began implementing the Communities of Opportunity (COO) program with the goal of "address[ing] economic and racial inequities through place-based work and systemic change"^[To learn more information about COO visit the program's [website](https://www.coopartnerships.org/about-coo)].
+This project was undertaken at a time when King County was experiencing both economic and population growth.^[Between 1985 and 2015, King County's population grew by 25% (1.4M to 2.1M) and it is expected to grow to 2.3M by 2031 [@king_county_2016_2016]] As with any growing region, the costs and benefits of this growth have not been experienced equally or equitably by the County’s residents.
+The government of King County, in partnership with the Seattle Foundation, formed a partnership and began implementing the Communities of Opportunity (COO) program with the goal of “address[ing] economic and racial inequities through place-based work and systemic change”.^[To learn more information about COO visit the program's [website](https://www.coopartnerships.org/about-coo)]

-Two of COO's signature strategies (the practice data-driven policy making and the creation of peer-based learning communities) were exemplified by a group of placed-based organizations that met regularly to discuss the challenges and opportunities of working with community data.
-Known as the Evaluation and Advisory Data Workgroup (EAG)^[The name was initially just "The COO Data Workgroup" but it changed in 2018 to reflect the COO program's focus on internal evaluation], this body provided the inspiration and motivation for the project that would become the "COO Neighborhood Change Typology Report".
-At a meeting in early 2016, EAG participants discussed the four outcome areas that COO had identified^[These include health, housing, economic opportunity, and community connections] and the "headline indicators" of these different topics.
+Two of COO’s signature strategies (the practice data-driven policy making and the creation of peer-based learning communities) were exemplified by a group of placed-based organizations that met regularly to discuss the challenges and opportunities of working with community data.
+Known as the Evaluation and Advisory Data Workgroup (EAG)^[The name was initially just "The COO Data Workgroup" but it changed in 2018 to reflect the COO program's focus on internal evaluation], this body provided the inspiration and motivation for the project that would become the “COO Neighborhood Change Typology Report”.
+At a meeting in early 2016, EAG participants discussed the four outcome areas that COO had identified^[These include health, housing, economic opportunity, and community connections] and the “headline indicators” of these different topics.
 The group felt that progress was being made on the tracking of most indicators with one glaring exception: involuntary displacement.
 While everyone in the group had stories of neighbors and clients who were feeling displacement pressure (or had already moved because of it), the participants noted a lack of comprehensive data confirming these lived experiences.
 The group decided to explore how this problem might be addressed, a process which led to the formation of a subgroup and, ultimately, the creation of this report.

 ### Timeline {-}